 Choosing the best background music for the customers you want is key to your business’s ambiance.

-Play Legal Streaming Background Music for Your BusinessStart Your Free Trial
+Play Legal Streaming Background Music for Your BusinessStart Streaming for Free

 Legal Concerns Regarding Background Music in Your Business

 Since music is so important to the human experience, you want to provide your customers with music they will love, that is appropriate to your brand, and that is easy to access.
 Too many business owners have turned to their personal music options – currently, smartphones or tablets with a music streaming app – and found themselves the focus of lawsuits for copyright infringement.
 Commercial music for business is not included with personaly streaming services like Spotify or Pandora manage individual music licenses for the songs they have available, so you as a subscriber or free user can legally listen to a radio station or make a playlist because it is for personal use.
 Music played in a retail or public space, which reaches dozens of people, is considered public performance of that piece.

 Public performances require separate licenses, which are not covered by buying a CD, subscribing to a streaming player, or finding music on YouTube.